vedmichv/todoapp-codecatalyst-demo/README.md

   ![Secret is hidden](readme-img/secrets-04.png)

-## Step 7 – Review Change tracking and Reports
+## Step 7 – Review Change Tracking.
 CodeCatalyst detects changes that require deployment for our application and initiates the deployment process.
 The process is executed using a "deploy action," which outlines the deployment details such as the target destination, the deployment method, and the implementation of a blue/green scheme, among other things.
 Currently, CodeCatalyst natively supports three deployment destinations: AWS CloudFormation stack, Amazon ECS, and AWS CDK.
 This provides several advantages, including versioning, traceability, rollbacks, monitoring, and integration with other CodeCatalyst features.
 Nevertheless, we have the flexibility to deploy our application using alternative deploy actions such as build, GitHub actions, AWS CodeDeploy, AWS CodeBuild, etc.

 We will make a change in our application and validate that wee can trace the changes: